DavidJCobb/pokecustomemerald/ROADMAP.md

 * Releasing a Pokemon should return its held item to the bag.
   * If there's insufficient bag space, then show a confirmation prompt warning that the held item will e lost.
+    * Better yet: redirect to player's PC if possible; warn of loss if not.
 * Wallpapers
   * The menu for choosing a wallpaper should use two columns, not one, and should support horizontal scrolling.
   * Add more wallpapers!
 A Spinda-themed design would be nice, and would fit with the custom title screen.